g-andrade/deigma/README.md

 handled under dedicated event windows that are owned by independent processes.

-These processes are created on-demand as new `EventType` values get sampled, and stopped after 1000 milliseconds of inactivity.
+These processes are created on demand as new `EventType` values get sampled, and stopped after 1000 milliseconds of inactivity.

 #### Rate limiting